 As the project reaches its end, it’s time to apply for final payment.
 Upon sending your final pay application, complete and submit any requested closeout documents.
 These should be sent to you by the project administrator for you to submit along with the pay app.

 Whether or not you expect payment issues while working with Bechtel, it’s always a good idea to employ the best practices for construction payment in case anything go wrong on the project.
 The general contractor isn’t always in control.
 Project funding could fall through, the property owner could delay payment to the GC, or an architect could reject your pay application.

-Here are three tips that will help you get paid on a construction project with Bechtel.
+Subcontractors have payment rights that are backed up by law.
+Here are three easy ways to leverage your right to get paid on a construction project with Bechtel.